akilby/research-getting-started/README.md

 ### Logging in

 You'll need to be able to SSH into the cluster.
 On a Mac, you simply open the Terminal application.
-On a PC \~thar be dragons\~, i.e., you'll need to figure out an SSH client on your own (some recommend PowerShell).
+On a PC \~thar be dragons\~, i.e., you'll need to figure out an SSH client on your own (OpenSSH may come installed; some recommend PowerShell).
 Once you have Terminal or equivalent open, type:

 ```bash
 ssh YOUR_USER_NAME@login.discovery.neu.edu